A significant part of the Group’s business involves the acceptance and management of risk.

 - The with-profits part of the Society LTF will be managed with the objective of ensuring that its assets are sufficient to meet its liabilities without the need for additional capital;

 At 30 June 2005 an assessment was made of the expected cost of guarantees and options to be paid in the future, and funds with the same value to meet these costs were allocated from the capital in the with-profits sub-fund.
 The value of the funds is regularly assessed and is reduced by the cost of guarantees and options paid since 1 July 2005.
-At each assessment point, if the value of the funds is lower than the expected cost of guarantees and options, it is possible to make deductions from or refunds to asset shares to cover the difference.
+At each assessment point, if the value of the funds is lower than the expected cost of guarantees and options, it is possible to make deductions from asset shares to cover the difference.
 It is intended to limit deductions to no more than 0.75% each year, up to a maximum of 5% per policy.
-In 2013 the timing of the deduction/refund was changed to be based on period ending 30 September to ensure that in future the deduction/refund could be included in the forthcoming bonus declarations rather than delaying for a year.

 The distribution of surplus to shareholders depends upon the bonuses declared for the period.
 Typically, bonus rates are set having regard to investment returns, although the Group has some discretion setting rates and would normally smooth bonuses over time.
 The volatility of investment returns could impact the fund’s capital position and its ability to pay bonuses.
 If future investment conditions were less favourable than anticipated, the lower bonus levels resulting would also reduce future distributions to shareholders.
 Business which is written in the with-profits part of the Society LTF is managed to be self-supporting.
 The unallocated divisible surplus in the fund would normally be expected to absorb the impact of these investment risks.
 Only in extreme scenarios, where shareholders were required to provide support to the with-profits part of the Society LTF to meet its liabilities, would these risks affect equity.
 As part of the 2007 Society LTF restructure, the 1996 Sub-fund (£321m) was merged into the Shareholder Retained Capital (SRC).
 As a result, Society’s Board of Directors undertook to initially maintain £500m of assets within Society to support the with-profits business.
-The amount of the commitment reduced to £200m at the end of 2013 and will then gradually reduce to zero at the end of 2017.
+The amount of the commitment reduced to £300m in 2012 and will then gradually reduce to zero over a period not exceeding six years.
 The Group’s approach to setting bonus rates is designed to treat customers fairly.
 The approach is set out in the Society’s PPFM for the with-profits part of the Society LTF.
-In addition, bonus declarations are also affected by PRA regulations relating to Treating Customers Fairly (TCF), which limit the discretion available when setting bonus rates.
+In addition, bonus declarations are also affected by FSA regulations relating to Treating Customers Fairly (TCF), which limit the discretion available when setting bonus rates.

 Index Fund Management